horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/security/is-it-possible-to-regain-access-to-the-wallet-if-the-private-key-is-lost.md

 It's the responsibility of the user to keep them backed up and protected from unauthorized entities.
 This also means, Unstoppable is not able to:

-- Recover wallet private key for the user if its lost.
+- Recover wallet private key for the user if it’s lost.
 - Cancel user's transactions, or even know about them.
 - Interfere with user's tokens or the wallet app.